sous-chefs/squid/README.md

   * If you use anonymous bindings, two attributes are optional, ['squid']['ldap_binddn'] and ['squid']['ldap_bindpassword'].
   * All other attributes are required.
   * See http://wiki.squid-cache.org/ConfigExamples/Authenticate/Ldap for further help.
-* To create the ldap acls in squid.conf, you also need the two ldap_auth databag items as shown in the Example Databags below.
+* To create the ldap acls in squid.conf, you also need the two ldap_auth databag items as shown in the LDAP Databags below.

 Example Databags
 ----------------